Data-Advantage/vibestack/example/storyd/product-requirements.md

 - **AI Integration**:
   - Vercel AI SDK for model provider integration and AI UI components
   - LangChain for AI agent orchestration and structured outputs
-  - Perplexity models for research phase
+  - Perplexity models for think phase
   - Upstage models for document parsing
   - Anthropic models for image processing and analysis
   - OpenAI models (including gpt-image-1) for image generation